techstartucalgary/Docs/src/events/2024-2025/demos/interim-showcase/README.md

 #### Competitive Analysis (Market Landscape & Why You’re Better)

 - Compare your solution to existing competitors, highlighting your unique advantages through a competitive matrix.

-#### (Required but not presented) Tech Stack Documents

-1. A document containing a list of every technology your team has been using / plan to use, with a short paragraph for each technology that answers the following questions:

-   - What is it being used for?
-   - How will it fit with the rest of the tech stack?
-   - How does it stack up to its alternatives (pros/cons)?
-   - What experience does your team have with it / what difficulty has your team been having with it?

-2. A near final diagram of how all of your technologies link together (how does information move between technologies?)

-**NOTE:** Due to Earth's Echo being a video game made with Unity, they are exempt from these requirements, although please still come well informed and prepared to answer questions on what tools you used in Unity to create the different components of the game.

 #### (Optional) Team Composition & Skills